wombleton/gitlaw-nz/acts/M/Meat Board Act 2004.md

     *   (b) the defendant took reasonable precautions and exercised due diligence to avoid the contravention.

-    (2) A defendant is not, without leave of the court, entitled as part of a defence provided by this section to rely on any of the matters specified in subsection (1)(a) unless the defendant has, not later than 7 working days before the date on which the hearing of the proceedings commences, served on the informant a notice in writing identifying the event or cause relied on by the defendant.
+    (2) A defendant is not, without leave of the court, entitled as part of a defence provided by this section to rely on any of the matters specified in subsection (1)(a) unless the defendant has, not later than 7 working days before the date on which the hearing of the proceedings commences, served on the prosecutor a notice in writing identifying the event or cause relied on by the defendant.

-    Compare: 2001 No 51 [s 33][153]
+    Compare: 2001 No 51 [s 33][155]

+    Section 72(2): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 73 Liability of companies and persons for actions of agents or employees